Odds and Commission

 Betting BOTS

-Working out the 100% (or better) market prices for multiple selections and then calculating the dutch betting per horse all within a split second before jump time, then placing these bets can be a daunting task for mere humans, by the third race the stress factor would outweigh the efforts!
-We use our own BOT to do this and it works in conjunction with our website and racing pages.
-If you have a proven selection process that works with our information, we would not see any issues customising a BOT for you.
+Working out the 100% (or better) market prices for multiple selections and then calculating the Dutch Betting per horse all within a split second before jump time, then placing these bets can be a daunting task for mere mortal humans!
+We use our own BOT to do this and it works in conjunction with our website and information.
+If you have a proven selection process that works with our information, we would consider customising a BOT for you.
 Please contact us for further information.
 Otherwise, there are many BOTS available on the internet, just Google 'betting bots'.

 The Bank

-Always ensure your Bank is large enough to cover you for the worst number of losses in a row.
+Always ensure your Bank is large enough to cover your anticipated worst number of losses in a row.
 Even favourite punters have seen race meetings when favourites have missed the line all day.
 Normally a figure of 2% of your bank is an acceptable target.
 If you bet on several horses per race, your strike rate will be much higher, so a slightly higher target could be acceptable.

 Conclusion

-Betting Exchanges offer better odds than the TAB.
+Betting Exchanges offer better odds over the TAB's.
 Don't take the back odds offered, try to frame your market to at least 100%.
-Betting on more than one horse for the win increases your potential and you should consider dutch betting to proportion your risk.
+Betting on more than one horse for the win increases your strike rate and you should consider Dutch Betting to proportion your risk.
 Decide on a selection process that shows some potential and automate your betting strategy through a betting bot.
 Always be prepared with a sizeable bank to cover a reasonable run of outs.
 This way, over time, the odds should be in your favour to profit.
-If you are betting at the TAB, understand you are paying for this enjoyment with losses, so bet small to keep the cost down!
+If you are betting at the TAB, understand you are paying for this enjoyment and keep your bets to a minimum!
 Best of punting!